makohda/IDRC_first_step_course_2018/README.md

 # run
 $ ./convert_35KJPNv2.sh

-# If you succeeded, you will get following response
+# If you succeeded, you will get the following response

  53735741 tommo-3.5kjpnv2-20180625-af_snvall.MAF.genericdb
  53735741 tommo-3.5kjpnv2-20180625-af_snvall.INFO.genericdb